Thraetaona/EXACT/README.md

 The emulator's source code has been thoroughly documented, except in places where doing so would have been considered extremely verbose or otherwise obivous.

 ## How To Compile And Run
-The easiest way to get EXACT up-and-running is by downloading the latest pre-built binaries from the [releases section](https://github.com/Thraetaona/EXACT/releases), unpacking the .zip file, running the python script with and lastly visiting http://localhost:8086/
+The easiest way to get EXACT up-and-running is by downloading the latest pre-built binaries from the [releases section](https://github.com/Thraetaona/EXACT/releases), unpacking the .zip file, running the Python script (serve.py) and lastly visiting http://localhost:8086/ using an updated browser that supports WeAssembly.

+---

 Alternatively you could follow the below instructions for a manual build: